Second Year Experience

 Step 5: Third Year Fall Academic Advising

 Your final stop in the Second Year Experience actually comes at the start of your third year.
 This is when you check back in with your Academic Adviser.

 Hopefully you’ll have tons of great things to share since your last appointment.
 The goals for engagement continues but, the focus will start shifting so that you are aware of all the opportunities geared toward junior and senior year students.

 The main focus of this academic advising appointment will be to give you the tools to investigate great things you can be doing in your final years of your degree.

-We want to ensure you are seizing everything opportunity to be prepared to get that great job after college or be accepted into your graduate school of choice.
+We want to ensure you are seizing every opportunity to be prepared to get that great job after college or be accepted into your graduate school of choice.